-Cherry blossoms are symbolic of the spring – a time of renewal.
-They can also represent the fleeting nature of life, since their time in bloom is so short-lived.
-Although the beauty of cherry blossoms will no doubt take your breath away, you’ll find that these blossoms sadly die back after just two weeks.
+Cherry blossom symbolism represents spring – a time of renewal.
+They can also represent the fleeting nature of life, since their blooming season is so short-lived.
+Although the beauty of cherry blossom flowers will no doubt take your breath away, you’ll find that these blossoms sadly die back after just two weeks.

 What Are Cherry Blossoms?

-Cherry blossoms, also known as “sakura” in Japan, are tiny pink flowers that are produced by cherry trees.
+Cherry blossoms, also known as “sakura” in Japan, are tiny pink flowers that are produced by the cherry blossom tree.
 They bloom in the spring and produce quite the spectacle, offering a brief bloom that lasts only two weeks.

-Cherry blossoms are flowers of trees in the genus Prunus.
+Cherry blossoms are flowers of sakura trees in the genus Prunus.